Deepak195kumar/reactPrep/JS/JSinterviewPREP.md

 scope.\_this=this;
 return scope.\_this(...args)
 }
-`we are inserting the calling function into the object itself so that this can Worker;`
+`we are inserting the calling function into the object itself so that this can Work;`

 Function.prototype.myBind = function (scope, ...args) {
 scope.\_this = this;